-- (c) Confirmation of the patient's identity shall be made by using two or more of the following corroborating patient identifiers:
+(c) Confirmation of the patient's identity shall be made by using two or more of the following corroborating patient identifiers:

 - 1. Name.

 - 2. Assigned identification number.

 - 3. Telephone number.

 - 4. Date of Birth.

 - 5. Social security number.

 - 6. Address.

 - 7. Photograph.

-- (d) The provisions of paragraph (b) shall be applicable to anesthesia providers licensed pursuant to Chapter 458, F.S., prior to administering anesthesia or anesthetic agents, or performing regional blocks at any time both within or outside a surgery setting.
+(d) The provisions of paragraph (b) shall be applicable to anesthesia providers licensed pursuant to Chapter 458, F.S., prior to administering anesthesia or anesthetic agents, or performing regional blocks at any time both within or outside a surgery setting.

-- (e) At the time after the pause is completed, but before the procedure is initiated, if the physician(s) or physican assistant(s) leave(s) the room where the procedure is being performed, upon his or her return, the pause set forth in subsection (b) above must be performed again.
+(e) At the time after the pause is completed, but before the procedure is initiated, if the physician(s) or physician assistant(s) leave(s) the room where the procedure is being performed, upon his or her return, the pause set forth in subsection (b) above must be performed again.

-- (3) Management of postsurgical care is the responsibility of the operating surgeon.
+(3) Management of postsurgical care is the responsibility of the operating surgeon.

-- (4) The operating surgeon can delegate discretionary postoperative activities to equivalently trained licensed doctors of medicine or osteopathy or to physicians practicing within Board approved postgraduate training programs.
-Delegation to any health care practitioner is permitted only if the other practitioner is supervised by the

-operating surgeon or an equivalently trained licensed doctor of medicine or osteopathy or a physician practicing within a Board approved postgraduate training program.
+(4) The operating surgeon can delegate discretionary postoperative activities to equivalently trained licensed doctors of medicine or osteopathy or to physicians practicing within Board approved postgraduate training programs.
+Delegation to any health care practitioner is permitted only if the other practitioner is supervised by the Appendix I: 64B8-9.007 FAC Standards of Practice for Medical Doctors operating surgeon or an equivalently trained licensed doctor of medicine or osteopathy or a physician practicing within a Board approved postgraduate training program.